 A fence is, in my opinion, the best way to keep rabbits out of your garden.
 However, a rabbit can and will jump over fences if they are lower than 1-2 feet.

 If your fence is higher than 2 feet, then you should have no problem keeping them out.
+And this has been my experience.
+They just stay away and eat other things.
+Problem solved.

 I put together a fence made out of chicken wire and T-posts.
 It took me around 2 hours to put up, and my garden is 50×50 feet.
 So this is a pretty easy one to create if you have a smaller garden.